 The Adult Services Department has 12 public computers which allow access to the internet.
 These computers are available on a first-come, first-served basis.
-Crete Public Library cardholders must have an active (unexpired) card in good standing (no fines exceeding $5) to use the internet for up to three (3) hours per day, depending on demand for the computers.
-Those who do not reside within the Crete Public Library District can request a 30 minute guest pass.
-This pass may only be extended one time and will be given out at the discretion of the Information Desk staff based on computer availability.
+Crete Public Library cardholders must have an active (unexpired) card in good standing (no fines exceeding $5) to use the internet.
+Sessions may be limited depending on demand for the computers.
+Those who do not reside within the Crete Public Library District can request guest pass, which may also have time restrictions.

 The public internet computers have the following software:

 - Microsoft Office 2016, including Word, Excel, Publisher & PowerPoint

 - Google Chrome, Mozilla Firefox & Microsoft Edge

 On occasion, the Adult Services Department may also have a limited number of laptops available for in-library use.
 Laptops are only available to Crete Public Library cardholders in good standing.
 Patrons will need to have an ID and their library card in order to checkout a laptop.
 They may be used within the library building, including upstairs in the Youth Services Department.
 Laptops are subject to the same time limitations as the public internet stations.

 The library offers free wireless internet (WiFi) throughout the building.
 Patrons may sign on to the WiFi using any device capable of wireless internet.
 There are no passwords associated with the network.
 WiFi users are also subject to the library’s Technology and Internet Use Policy.